BENCHMARK DOBERMANNS

 Training The Dobermann

 Dobermans are different.
 We would love to jump on the "training a doberman is just like any other dog" bandwagon, but it's just not true.
 A Doberman is not a Malinois.
 Its not a bulldog.
 Its not a Border Collie or a Cane Corso.
 The Doberman is the first (and only) breed of dog that was specifically created for personal protection.
 They weren't created to herd livestock, or pull carts, or hunt game, or patrol property alone.
-They were created to accompany their owners everywhere, discerning a threat if needed, ready and alert to protect their owner from other humans that may be looking to do their handler harm.
+They were created to accompany their owners everywhere, discerning a threat if needed, ready and alert to protect their owner from other humans that may be looking to do harm.
 The original Dobermann was a sharp dog, but not an unstable monster, lashing out at anyone and everyone.
 Their unique purpose set them apart from other guardian breeds of their era.
-Motivating a Doberman is different from motivating other working breeds- the Doberman is generally not a prey monster like most Malinois, but neither are they heavily leaning toward defense like most Corsos.
-There aren't many training decoys skilled at truly building a strong working Doberman; it requires an ability to really read a dog, to fluidly channel drives back and forth between prey, aggression and defense; it requires a trainer to have the knowledge and skill of gauging what each individual dog sees as pressure, when and how to apply that pressure, and when and why to relieve it.
+Motivating a Doberman is different from motivating other working breeds- the Doberman is generally not a "point and shoot" prey monster like most Malinois, but neither are they heavily leaning toward defense like most molossors.
+There aren't many training decoys skilled at truly building a strong working Doberman; it requires an ability to really read a dog, to fluidly channel drives; it requires a trainer to have the knowledge and skill of gauging what each individual dog sees as pressure, when and how to apply that pressure, and when and why to relieve it.
 It requires a trainer to TRULY know how to best work the dog in front of them.
 Some (those who firmly believe training a Doberman is no different than any other breed), will say "yeah, but those are skills all training decoys should have.
 They're not Doberman-specific techniques", and they are absolutely correct!
 But the disconnect comes with the word SHOULD.
 Yes, all training decoys SHOULD have those skills before training client dogs of any breed, but the hard fact is that very few actually do.
-When the dog in front of them doesn't engage with a prey item, and seems disinterested, many trainers simply have no idea what to do.
+When the dog in front of them doesn't perform the way that trainer expects and understands, many trainers simply have no idea what to do.
 And when the Doberman doesn't conform to that trainer's narrow skillset, they'll be declared a "wash", because most trainers would rather wash a dog than admit that they don't have the skills needed for an off breed; they will blame the dog instead of making a referral to a better trainer, advising the owner to get rid of it and get a "real dog" (read: Malinois or GSD).

 Dobermans are notorious for being a thinking breed, and can tend to be lazy; they have earned a reputation for slipping the grip on a long bite/courage test.
 They are generally a slow maturing breed and need to be built up slowly, and not capped until they have the mental maturity to be capped without killing their drive.
 They often need much more building than a typical sport bred herder.

+Our puppies are not unique in the way they need to be worked- but they ARE Dobermanns and are best served by a training decoy/helper who understands how to properly build a working Doberman.
 Part of our interview process before selling a working puppy is to ascertain the handlers resources- have they ever titled a working dog before?
 Do they have a club within driving distance, and are they actually a member, or do they just "know about a club nearby"?
 Have they made contact with the club to make sure they are accepting new members, and to make sure they accept off breeds?
 Has that club worked with off breeds before?
 How many titled off breeds has that club produced?
 Titling any dog in a bite sport is a huge time and financial commitment, finding a local club can be a challenge, not to mention finding one that is accepting new members and will allow a Doberman or other off breed; even if you find one- is their training decoy even qualified to be teaching?
-There will be plenty of folks who will read this and say there are loads of trainers that can work Dobermans appropriately- but typically those are IGP Doberman people.
 Outside of the IGP bubble, when you look at the big picture and the vast number of decoys offering training, you'll start to see that the truly skilled trainers are actually a small percentage.

 Training Decoys/Helpers